Cyber Security and DW Spectrum

 **NOTE: While these additional methods may be used to harden the security options of your surveillance system for increased cyber protection and data integrity, please be aware that alterations to factory settings of the DW Blackjack Server and its operating system may cause communication issues for the DW Spectrum IPVMS platform and its connected devices.

-When combined with good access control, such as port forwarding, white-listing, and disabling open ports (router default), you can strengthen your network security without sacrificing all of your external access.
+When combined with good access control, such as port forwarding, allow-listing, and disabling open ports (router default), you can strengthen your network security without sacrificing all of your external access.

-Additionally, discourage the sharing of user profiles and password information between users.
+Additionally, discourages the sharing of user profiles and password information between users.

 Change the default login of your DW Blackjack Server’s OS, the default Administrator profile configuration of DW Spectrum IPVMS, and the default login for your Digital Watchdog cameras to mitigate the possibility of a malicious agent guessing the common login.
 Digital Watchdog tries to make this process simple by providing easy-to-use means, such as the DW IP Finder software, which can be used to change the passwords of your IP cameras in bulk, directly from your IPVMS server.